genestack/user-tutorials/source/tutorials/Genome_browser_navigation/genome_browser_navigation.rst

 If you want to go to specific genomic positions or browse a specific feature the most suitable way is via search.
 You can choose search type: coordinates or feature name.
-Let’s find the XIST gene:
+Let’s find the *XIST* region:

 |new_search|

-Looking at the coverage tracks for H9 XIST- and H9 XIST+ cells, you can see that XIST gene is really non-transcribed in H9 XIST- cells.
+Looking at the coverage tracks for H9 XIST- and H9 XIST+ cells, you can see that *XIST* region is really non-transcribed in H9 XIST- cells.

 |XIST_coverage|